 Dr. Andy Mendenhall is a graduate of Oregon Health and Sciences University and completed his family medicine residency at OHSU.
 He served as a Clinical Leadership Fellow prior to moving to Newberg, Ore., to enter family medicine practice.
 While in Newberg, Dr. Mendenhall became a consultant physician for Hazelden Springbrook, a substance abuse and addiction treatment center in Newberg.
 This work led to board certification in Addiction Medicine by ASAM/ABAM in 2008.
 Dr. Mendenhall pursued additional training in pain management and spinal diagnostics and is Diplomate Eligible with the American Academy of Pain Management.
 He then lead, along with his associates, HealthworksNW which is now part of Hazelden Bettyford.

-Donny Wright Counseling cont’d
+A Conversation with Donny Wright Counseling

 Is is Substance Abuse (addiction) or Experimenting cont'd?